ubco-mds-2018-labs/data533_lab2_vaghul_jiachen/package_description.md

 **Sub-package: `dfanalysis`**
 * Module: `cleanup` This module contains the following method to display the missing values:
   * `show_nulls` displays the data sparsity matrix to see missing values.
-It replaces with None values in the pandas dataframe with numpy NaN values, and display the sparsity matrix using missingno and matplotlib.pyplot.
+It replaces with None values in the pandas dataframe with numpy NaN values, and display the sparsity matrix using the missingno and matplotlib.pyplot modules.